eileenbee/hm07-qa-us/README.md

 # Code Style:
-camelCase: ex. actualStatusCode or actualResponseBody let actualStatusCode - can be change using the "let" value const response - can't be changed using the "const" value naming functions using verbs: "let" "try" "catch"
+camelCase: ex. actualStatusCode or actualResponseBody let actualStatusCode - can be change using the "let" const response - can't be changed using the "const" naming functions using verbs: "let" "try" "catch"